 Therapeutic riding began in Scandinavia shortly after Liz Hartle won the silver medal for Olympic dressage, despite being handicapped by polio.
 Her success inspired Mrs. Bodthker, a Norwegian therapist to establish a therapeutic riding program for children disabled with polio.
 This practice soon spread to England in the late 1950's where a center for therapeutic riding was built in Chigwell.
 It became the center of its kind to be built specifically for therapeutic riding.

 In 1969 the North American Riding for the Handicapped Association (NARHA) was formed to coordinate the efforts of those working in this growing field.
 In 2011 NARHA changed their name to Professional Association of Therapeutic Horsemanship International (PATH Int.).
 A new name was needed to accurately convey a correct and current image of the important work being done by centers.
 PATH Intl. functions as an advisory and regulatory body, dedicated to promoting equine-assisted activities for special needs children and adults.
 Currently, there are more than 800 PATH Intl. certified riding centers in operation in the United States.
-CORRAL has been a member of PATH Intl. for 23 years, and we recently received our third five-year Premier accreditation.
-Only 25% of PATH Intl. member centers achieve Premier status, certifying that they uphold and maintain the best practices of the industry.
+CORRAL has been a member of PATH, Intl. for over 25 years.